 The Independent Appeals Panel intends that your appeal will be conducted under a virtual setting.
-If you can demonstrate an equality consideration that prevents you from accessing the hearing virtually, and you do not have reasonable support to do so, please email admissions@mggs.org, setting out your reasons.
+If you can demonstrate an equality consideration that prevents you from accessing the hearing virtually, and you do not have reasonable support to do so, please indicate this on your appeals form or email sixthformadmissions@mggs.org, setting out your reasons.
 There would need to be clear grounds to identify an alternative format for the appeal to be heard.